The Kirna: Romano-british settlement

-A scooped homestead, measuring 26x23 meters internally, is situated on the steep SW face of Purvis Hill, approximately 200 meters north of The Kirna.
+A scooped homestead, measuring 26x23 metres internally, is situated on the steep SW face of Purvis Hill, approximately 200 metres north of The Kirna.
 The enclosing wall has been largely lost, but the position of the entrance is still visible.
 Within the walls is a platform large enough to support two timber houses.

 Prehistoric enclosure

-Located approximately 270 meters NW of The Kirna is a prehistoric enclosure (settlement).
+Located approximately 270 metres NW of The Kirna is a prehistoric enclosure (settlement).
 It is recorded as an 'ancient monument forming part of the lands of Caberston' under the Ancient Monuments Act, 1931.
 The settlement has been mostly destroyed by cultivation, stone-robbing, and the construction of a semi-circular sheepfold, now in ruins.
-However, sufficient remains to show that it measured about 50 meters N-S by slightly less transversely, and that it was originally enclosed by a wall.
+However, sufficient remains to show that it measured about 50 metres N-S by slightly less transversely, and that it was originally enclosed by a wall.

 Ancient terraces and tower

-The remains of ancient terraces and Purvishill Tower are located approximately 200 meters due west of The Kirna at the base of Purvis Hill.
+The remains of ancient terraces and Purvishill Tower are located approximately 200 metres due west of The Kirna at the base of Purvis Hill.
 Although they are technically of unknown origin, it is believed that the terraces belong to the Pictish period (600-700AD).
 Given their unusual scale, character and location, the terraces may have been intended to provide level ground for gardens or orchards, although a more utilitarian agricultural function is also possible.
 An archaeological evaluation in 2020 suggested that the features originally interpreted as possible cultivation terraces were a series of tracks and paths relating to quarry activity which took place to the N and W of the development area during the 19th and 20th centuries.